5lb box of Tenderloin Premium Grilling Steak

 Tenderloin is a soft textured beef cut with less marbling and a unique mild flavour.
 As a premium Grilling Steak, it delivers an extremely lean and tender eating experience.

-2 steaks per package, 1 - 2 inches thick, 5 to 8 packages per box (packaged in vacuum packaging).
+2 steaks per package, 1 - 2 inches thick, 5 to 8 packages per box (packaged in butcher paper).

 Green Stream: This item comes from one of our prime animals; 100% Grass Fed and Grass Finished, No Artificial Growth Hormone, No Antibiotics: Excellent flavour and tenderness.